bmewj/evernote-translator/README.md

 ### Inserts

-Annotations are textual ques that apply to line just below the annotation.
+Annotations are textual ques that apply to line directly below the annotation.
 Inserts look exactly like annotations, but instead of applying to the line below it, it acts as a que for some other node to be *inserted*.
+In other words, you want to replace the line where your `![  ]` insert is written with some other element.

 #### Example